• Hormonal imbalance

 The synthetic hormone, progestin, is one of the main ingredients of oral contraceptives, birth control injections and even in some intrauterine devices.
 Any birth control therapy that contains synthetic hormones changes your biochemistry hormone profile into one of a late perimenopause or menopausal woman.
 For many, that means weight gain and all the other risks and issues associated with older women.
 Read more.

 There’s a huge difference between bio-identical hormones and synthetic ones.
 You can find more information about women’s hormones here.

 At LivingYoung Center we have the tools, tests and know-how to pinpoint the cause of your stubborn fat.
 We are committed to successful weight loss for everyone who comes to us with weight problems.
-Our physician is not one to leave any stone unturned when it comes to finding the source of weight gain.
-Once that source is known, only then can a long-lasting solution be found.
+Our medical team excels at finding the source of weight gain.
+Consequently once that source is known, a long-lasting solution can be found.